 Several Florida cases have held that a Florida court may issue a writ of garnishment only against banks located within the court’s geographical jurisdiction.
 Even U.S. banks located outside of Florida, with no branches in Florida, are not subject to writs of garnishment issued by a Florida court.

-No Florida court has ever permitted a writ of garnishment of a foreign bank without branches anywhere in the United States.
+No Florida court has ever permitted a writ of garnishment of an offshore bank account that does not have branches in the United States.
 Offshore bank accounts provide asset protection because the banks have no branches within the United States subject to any U.S. state or federal court jurisdiction.

 To garnish a debtor’s foreign financial account, a creditor would have to first domesticate the U.S. judgment in the foreign country where the account was opened.
 Then, the creditor would have to hire a foreign attorney to enforce the newly domesticated judgment against the debtor’s foreign bank account.
 The process is possible only when the United States has an agreement with a foreign country regarding the reciprocity of judgments, but even then, the process is costly and complicated.